The event is about 3.0 hours long.

 About the event

-In the original languages, with Hungarian subtitles.
+In Italian, with Hungarian subtitles.

 The discussions before and after the screening will be conducted in Hungarian.